University of Technology Sydney

 CILOs: course intended learning outcomes

-Assessment task 3: Assessment 3 - Fashion Cultures Garment
+Assessment task 3: Undo-Reform Garment

 Intent:

 Assessment brief 3 can be downloaded from Canvas.
 This includes complete information for this assessment.
-Assessment criteria is available at any time in the REVIEW assessment system at http://uts.review-edu.com/uts/

-This assessment task introduces students to methods of reverse-engineering a pattern, building upon the skills learnt throughout 83621 and 83882.
+This assessment task introduces students to methods of reverse-engineering a garment, building upon the skills learnt throughout 83621 and 83882.
 Students are required to project manage their pattern and garment construction, working with their tutor for approval of any ideas for development or alterations.
 Students are required to refer back to their construction and patternmaking journals as resources, as well as to independently research alternative finishes and techniques for application.

+A final pattern (in cardboard) and final garment are submitted, alongside documentation of process, decision-making and final outcomes in the Undo-Reform journal.
 In-class progress is taken into consideration for this assessment.
 It involves students demonstrating weekly attendance, time management and project management, demonstration of weekly progress and meeting project milestones.

 Objective(s):